Pink Bubbles for your Valentine!

 Delightful Ontario rosé blend, vinified with 50% cab franc, 25% gamay 20% pinot noir and a touch of cab sauvignon grown on the rugged Niagara Escarpment and vinified with minimal environmental impact.
-Bursting with sweet forest strawberries, red cherries and raspberries.
+Bursting with sweet forest strawberries, red cherries, and raspberries.
 Dry, fresh and fruity it makes a great companion to an appetizer tray filled with smoked meats and cheeses, with seafood or on its own as a perfect patio sipper.
 VINTAGES#: 559088, $ 15.95.
 Tasted May 2016/91 points.

 Francis Ford Coppola Sofia Rosé 2015, California

 A perfect warm-weather patio sipper, this lively and refreshing rosé is crafted with a blend of Monterey County Syrah and Grenache.
-Just off-dry with a beautiful strawberry nose and abundant aromas and flavours of ripe red berries with a subtle touch of juicy citrus.
+Just off-dry with a beautiful strawberry nose and abundant aromas and flavors of ripe red berries with a subtle touch of juicy citrus.
 Bring on some chèvre and enjoy this elegant Californian rosé on a warm afternoon while catching up with your girlfriends.
 LCBO # 284943, $ 19.95.
 Tasted April 2016/90 points.

 Listel Gris, Sable de Camargue Rosé, 2014, France

-From sandy soils in the sunny Camargue region of Mediterranean France, the land of pink flamingos and wild horses, comes this lovely and elegant rosé.
+From sandy soils in the sunny Camargue region of Mediterranean France, the land of pink flamingos and wild horses comes this lovely and elegant rosé.
 Light and refreshing, this is a delicious blend of Cinsault, Grenache and Carignan grapes.
-It’s bursting with aromas and flavours of strawberries, melon, white peaches, and pink grapefruit.
+It’s bursting with aromas and flavors of strawberries, melon, white peaches, and pink grapefruit.
 Fantastic match to grilled lobster and sunny & light Mediterranean dishes.
 Serve at 8 C.